sofialaval/sofialaval/README.md

 Welcome to my page!
 I earned both my master's degree in Analytics ('23) and bachelor's degree in Industrial Engineering ('21) from Georgia Tech, Go Jackets! 🐝 💛 I specialized in data mining, visualization, and predictive modeling.
 I'm passionate about all things data, statistics and providing data-driven solutions.

 ### Hobbies
-I love to sew, cook, workout, and spend time with my cat, Mochi 🐈‍⬛
+I love to sew, cook, bake, workout, and spend time with my cat, Mochi 🐈

+- 📫 How to reach me: sofialaval@gmail.com
 <!--
 **sofialaval/sofialaval** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.